penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/01-create-first-conversational-agent.md

 ---
 title: Build your first conversational agent in Azure Logic Apps (Module 01)
-description: Learn how to create a conversational agent in Azure Logic Apps with AI reasoning and add your first agent tool. ms.service: logic-apps ms.topic: tutorial ms.date: 08/19/2025
+description: Learn how to build a conversational agent in Azure Logic Apps (Standard), connect it to an Azure OpenAI model, and add its first tool. ms.service: logic-apps ms.topic: tutorial ms.date: 08/19/2025